StassijnsSam/Formations/README.md

 ![](https://github.com/StassijnsSam/Formations/blob/main/GIFs/FullGame2.gif)

 ## Initial project
-This research is integreated into a small RTS-style project, made with Blueprints in Unreal Engine 4.27.
+This research is integrated into a small RTS-style project, made with Blueprints in Unreal Engine 4.27.
 You are a Necromancer and can raise dead bodies as zombies.
 You then control these zombies by clicking on a location, enemy, or yourself.
 The initial project itself includes a small tutorial.
 ### Controls
 **WASD** - Move the Necromancer